 ᏔᎷᏣ The Basket references Cherokee basket making in its design, colors, structures, and materials, including white oak, and references walnut and bloodroot.
 These plants are essential to indigenous basket makers who have harvested and processed their own wood and dyes for centuries.
 The installation contains signage written in the syllabary by a committee of Eastern Band Cherokee educators.
 Special thanks to consulting arts and basket maker ᎺᎵ ᏔᎻᏏᏂ Mary Welch Thompson , Osgood Landscape Architecture, Iron Maiden Studios, and the committee of EBCI educators who made this project possible.

-The Basket itself is open at all times due to it being street accessible.
+ᏔᎷᏣ The Basket itself is open sunrise to sunset due to its street accessibility.